Fad Diets: Red Flags, Real Risks, and What Actually Works

 What Works Instead

-We prefer “guardrails, not handcuffs.”
-Build meals around a protein source, add fruits or vegetables, include quality carbs and healthy fats, and adjust portion sizes based on your goals.
-That’s it.
-No detoxes, no gimmicks, just consistent habits that protect lean mass, fuel performance, and work with real life.
+Build your meals around a protein source, add fruits or vegetables, include quality carbs and healthy fats, and adjust portion sizes based on your goals.

 The Bottom Line